zhukai9527/nanobanana/README.en.md

 ## 🛠️ How to Use

 1. Open your deployed `*.deno.dev` URL.
 2. If you haven't set the environment variables, enter the required API Key in the "Settings" section of the selected model.
+(Don't have a key?
+See the links in the "Deploy" section above).
 3.  **For Text-to-Image Models (Qwen, Flux, etc.)**:
     *   Enter your positive and negative prompts.
     *   Adjust parameters like resolution, steps, and guidance.